elboletaire/docker-project-zomboid-gog/readme.md

 ------------

 You first need to download the game from gog, in sh format (for linux).
 Unzip the file with your preferred zip extractor.
-On max/linux using the command line would be something like:
+On mac/linux, using the command line, would be:

 ~~~bash
 unzip gog_project_zomboid*.sh -d project-zomboid